 Section 7.
-Write-in votes will only count if: (a) the number of votes equals or exceeds the number of signatures required for nomination. (b) the office the person is seeking is on the ballot.
+Write-in votes will only count if: (a) the number of votes equals or exceeds the number of signatures required for nomination (b) the office the person is seeking is on the ballot (c) a successful write-in candidate submits a statement of willingness to serve in that office.

 Section 8.
-Voting for Field Representatives will be by the following: Elementary Teachers/Nurses -vote for Elementary Field Rep Secondary Teachers/Nurses - vote Secondary Field Rep Paraprofessionals/Substitutes - vote for Para Field Rep
+Voting for Field Representatives will be by the following: Elementary Teachers/Nurses - vote for Elementary Field Rep; Secondary Teachers/Nurses - vote Secondary Field Rep; Paraprofessionals/Substitutes - vote for Para Field Rep.